Bira/octopus-carnival/_drafts/wir-dscc-dregoth.md

 The plan remains the same: gather enough worshippers to undergo apotheosis and become a real god.
 By now, centuries after his death, Dregoth has a sizable army of dray, undead, and other creatures under his command.
-Real Soon Now (TM), he's going to invade the surface to get revenger on his former "buddies" and gather all the worship he needs to finally complete the project.
+Real Soon Now (TM), he's going to invade the surface to get revenge on his former "buddies" and gather all the worship he needs to finally complete his unlife's work.

 Dregoth's undeath works like that of a lich.
 His soul is hidden in an artifact somewhere in New Giustenal, and if he's killed he will reform next to that artifact within three days.
 The only other person who knows this is Absalom, his high priest.
 Absalom used to be human, and was one of the first of Dregoth's subjects to be transformed into a dray after Giustenal's fall.
-Dregoth then killed him and raised him as an undead being, which explains why he's still around.
+Dregoth then killed him and raised him as a unique undead being, which explains why he's still around.

 Absalom is a competent high priest, but his true loyalty is to the dragonborn of New Giustenal.
 Should he ever have to choose, that's whom he'll pick.
 Canny